sindresorhus/is/readme.md

 `instanceof` does not work correctly for all types and it does not work across [realms](https://stackoverflow.com/a/49832343/64949).
 Examples of realms are iframes, windows, web workers, and the `vm` module in Node.js.

-## For enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of @sindresorhus/is and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-sindresorhus-is?utm_source=npm-sindresorhus-is&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Related

 - [ow](https://github.com/sindresorhus/ow) - Function argument validation for humans